chaos-polymtl/lethe/doc/source/examples/multiphysics/dam-break-VOF/dam-break-VOF.rst

     end

 We define two fluids here simply by setting the number of fluids to be :math:`2`.
-In ``subsection fluid 0``, we set the density and the kinematic viscosity for the first phase.
+In ``subsection fluid 0``, we set the density and the kinematic viscosity for the first associated with a VOF indicator of 0.
-Similar procedure is done for the secondary phase in ``subsection fluid 1``.
+Similar procedure is done for the phase associated with a VOF indicator of 1 in ``subsection fluid 1``.

 We start off with a rectangular mesh that spans the domain defined by the corner points situated at the origin and at point :math:`[14,10]`.
 The first :math:`14,10` couple defines that number of initial grid subdivisions along the length and height of the rectangle.